flashypepo/circuitpython/README.md

 # circuitpython
-examples and experiments with the CrcuitPython of Adafruit.
+Examples and experiments with the micropython variant of Adafruit.
+Works only for Adafruit devvelopment boards, like Circuit Playground Express, Metro M0 Express, and Feather Huzzah ESP8266.